thi-code-runner/code-runner/README.md

 # CODE-RUNNER

-## DESCRIPTION
+## Description

 code-runner is a sandbox capable of running arbitrary source code by using Docker containers.
 It allows for interaction between client and server by using the WebSocket protocol.
 Code-runner is configured with a configuration file which describes how code has to be compiled and run.

-## CONFIGURATION
+## Configuration

-example configuration file:
+Example configuration file:

 ````
 {
   "hostCleanupIntervalS": 360,